alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 one way to run backups, and how full and incremental backups differ.

-With all the background information out of the way, it’s time to see how incremental backups actually come together in Corso.
+With all the background information out of the way, it’s time to see how incremental backups are implemented in Corso.
 To do this, we’ll discuss things in the context of a running example.
 <!-- truncate -->
 ## Part 1: Starting state